Spiraxz/PossibleWorksTechTest/README.md

 # PossibleWorksTechTest (Shamir's Secret Sharing - Constant Term Finder)
-This repository contains code for my technical test hosted be PossibleWorks .
+-This repository contains code for my technical test hosted be PossibleWorks .

-The code computes the constant term of a polynomial using Shamir's Secret Sharing and Lagrange interpolation, given points in JSON format with encoded Y values.
+-The code computes the constant term of a polynomial using Shamir's Secret Sharing and Lagrange interpolation, given points in JSON format with encoded Y values.

 ## How to Run the Program